vigetlabs/microcosm/README.md

 architecture:

 1. Typically Flux uses CONSTANT values to pass messages from Actions to Stores.
-Microcosm automatically generates these based upon the method names and registered identifiers of Action entities (more on this later).
+Microcosm automatically generates these by assigning each Action function a unique `toString` method.
 2. Microcosm expects immutability.
-Stores change state by reassigning the `state` property.
+When an action is fired, the associated handler in Stores are given the old state.
+State is updated by returning a new value.
 3. All Actions return promises when called.
 This allows error validation for forms and easy prefetching of information when rendering on the server.